mcesbrondarnaud/ada-course-website/contents/part1final.md

 ## Top contributors: a small number of actors drive most negativity
 We now zoom in on the most influential subreddits by tracking the evolution of the top 5 contributors to negative outlinks over time.

-<iframe width="60%" height="600" src="https://public.flourish.studio/visualisation/26553662/embed" frameborder="0" allowfullscreen></iframe>

-This dynamic view highlights a striking concentration effect:
-- A very small number of subreddits consistently dominate the production of negative links.
-- While their relative ranking may change over time, the same communities repeatedly reappear at the top.
-This already hints at temporal persistence, which we will explore more formally in the next part of the analysis.

 <section class="container my-5">
 <div class="row g-4 align-items-start">